 Our fully equipped facility and our team at Restore Cosmetic provides you with the highest level of personalised patient care in order to make your experience a safe and pleasant one.
 Our team also consists of highly knowledgeable staff who can speak different languages such as Mandarin, Cantonese and other ethnic dialects to facilitate easy communication.

 Dr. Michael Xu is a highly trained certified cosmetic surgeon with 30 years of experience, and his advanced skills in Asian double eyelid surgery is well renowned.
 He is regarded as one of the best in Asian cosmetic surgery both locally and internationally.
 His individualized approach gives you the best opportunity to choose the type of eyelid transformation you desire.

-We offer complimentary consultations with Dr. Xu in order to thoroughly assess and further discuss with you about Asian double eyelid surgery.
-We encourage you to ask questions in order to be fully confident with your level of knowledge because at Restore Cosmetic, we believe that being well informed is the primary step to starting your journey in cosmetic surgery.
+We recommend to have a face to face consultations with Dr. Xu in order to thoroughly assess and further discuss with you about upper eyelid surgery.
+We encourage you to ask questions in order to be fully confident with your level of knowledge because at Restore Cosmetic, we believe that being well-informed is the primary step to starting your journey in cosmetic surgery.

 Visit our Asian double eyelid surgery before and after gallery